-This is the first part of a two part series describing my first depression and mania of my life.
+This is the first part of a two part series describing the first depression and mania of my life.
 It is a first draft for one of the chapters in my working memoir.
 For other stories in my memoir, please see my posts in my “Story series” category.

 Pretty much all of my friends were ballet friends.
 Though I had to go to school (public school) each day, I was a bit of an outcast there, partly because some kids thought I was stuck up (because of ballet), and others rejected me for having been friends with some of the less popular kids in the class.
-This didn’t bother me, though, because I felt I spent more quality time each day at ballet.
-And I was quite close to my ballet friends.
-When at ballet I was often elated.
-I’d even continue my practice in the studio after classes ended.
-I would dance my own choreography, feeling at one with the music.
+This didn’t bother me, though, because I felt the quality time at ballet made up for the less desirable time at school.

-I remember when I auditioned I went with my ballet instructor (mom didn’t join me).
+I remember when I first auditioned, I went with my ballet instructor (mom didn’t join me).
 I remember them asking about family income on a form.
 I had zero idea how much money my parents made, so later realized I grossly underestimated this.
 The audition itself was a bit more challenging than my usual ballet classes, but I kept up fairly well.
-I was disappointed in myself a bit, because at this age I didn’t feel that I danced quite as well as the year before.
+I was disappointed in myself a bit, because at this age, I didn’t feel that I danced quite as well as the year before.
 My body was going through changes.
 I had a major growing spurt.
 I wasn’t as sure footed as I had been.
 I did fewer pirouettes and my extension (flexibility) needed some work.
-A month later I received a rejection letter, and blamed all of these factors.
+A month later, I received a rejection letter, and blamed all of these factors.
 I was devastated, but my ballet instructor encouraged me to train harder for the next year’s audition.

 The next year, at 15 years old, I made some progress, but I was still struggling with growing spurts.
 Some of my ballet friends hadn’t even gone through theirs, another was past hers.
 I remember knowing that I had not made enough progress to succeed, and I didn’t.

 The guidance counselor at my school suggested I be sent to a child therapist.
 My parents had no choice.
 I remember going there and barely saying a thing.
-Then the therapist invited my parents into the office and instead of expressing concern for me, my father used the time as an opportunity to criticize me and talk about his own woes.
+Then the therapist invited my parents into the office, and instead of expressing concern for me, my father used the time as an opportunity to criticize me and talk about his own woes.
 Later I told my mom that I didn’t want to go anymore, for obvious reasons.
 I lied and said I was fine.

-Back at school the guidance counselor suggested I participate in music classes as an extracurricular activity, in lieu of ballet.
+Back at school, the guidance counselor suggested I participate in music classes as an extracurricular activity, in lieu of ballet.
 I’ll admit that it did interest me a bit, but I remained moderately depressed.
-When I checked in with the guidance counselor I remember him scolding me for seeming to have a “bad attitude” and not taking his other suggestions.
+When I checked in with the guidance counselor, I remember him scolding me for seeming to have a “bad attitude” and not taking his other suggestions.
 What in the heck did he know about depression?
 Or me.
 I started to despise the man.
 I asked for another counselor, as a result.
 They complied.
 That turned out to be a very advantageous decision.